Garage Door Springs – What are they? How to test them?

 How to test the garage door spring tension?

-Here are the steps to follow to test the tension of the garage door spring:
+Follow these to test the tension of your garage door spring:

 - Close your garage door

-- Disengage the garage door from the motor – aka ‘put the door into manual mode’
+- Disengage the garage door from the motor – or, in other words, ‘put the door into manual mode’

 - Lift the garage door until the bottom of the door is roughly chest height